WillHill63/dsp/07-statistics.md

 This questions asks you to examine the function that produces random numbers.
 Is it really random?
 A good way to test that is to examine the pmf and cdf of the list of random numbers and visualize the distribution.
 If you're not sure what pmf is, read more about it in Chapter 3.

+**ANSWER TO QUESTION 3**

+HERE IS THE CODE I USED FOR QUESTION 3:

+random_sample = [np.random.random()for x in range(1000)] .

+My_Pmf = thinkstats2.Pmf(random_sample) .
+thinkplot.Pmfs([My_Pmf]) .
+thinkplot.Show(xlabel='Randomly generated numbers between 0 and 1', ylabel='PMF')

+My_Cdf = thinkstats2.Cdf(random_sample, label='random_numbers') .
+thinkplot.Cdf(My_Cdf)
+thinkplot.Show(xlabel='Percentile rank of randomly generated numbers between 0 and 1', ylabel='CDF')

+**Comments:  This sample of randomly generated numbers is uniformly distributed.
+The PMF chart shows that all the values between 0 and 1 occur with equal probability, while the CDF graph appears as a straight line with a 45 degree angle.
+Both graphs are what you would expect if the data were distributed uniformly.

+NOTE:  Output can't be copied from my Jupyter Notebook.
+I am working on this.